codegoddy/backend-roadmap-week1/Day 1/README.md

 These beginner-friendly CLI projects helped me:

-- Practice logic building and error handling
+- Practice logic building and error handling.
 - Understand how to collect and store user input
 - See how simple terminal apps can simulate real backend behavior
 - Get ready for API-building with Flask and Django in the coming weeks